atDoyle/Udacity-Full-Stack-Web-Developer/Movie-Trailer-Website/README.md

 ### Installing

-If you do not have Python 2.7 installed on your computer, the most recent version can be downloaded from the Downloads page on the Python Software Foundation website, here: https://www.python.org/downloads/.
+If you do not have Python 2.7 installed on your computer, the most recent version can be downloaded from the [Downloads page on the Python Software Foundation website](https://www.python.org/downloads/).

 ## Running the tests